LinusThorsell/fmeca-app/README.md

 # FMECA Visualizer
-Project built during the course TDDI17 at Linköping University for customer SAAB Areonautics.
+Project developed during the course TDDI17 at Linköping University for customer SAAB Areonautics.

 ## Purpose
-The purpose of the is to visualize FMECA analytics for easier view and accessbility
+The purpose of this project to visualize FMECA analytics for easier viewing and accessbility

 ## Technical Stack
-The project is built as following:
+Developed with the following stack:
 ### - Backend
 -   Django
 -   REST-API
 -   MariaDB Database

 ### - Parser
--   Vanila python
+-   vanilla python
 -   ElementTree - xml parsing library

 ### - Frontend